Government Documents Access Policy

-- Full text access to many documents is available from the Library’s on-line catalog at http://library.muhlenberg.edu/.
+- Full text access to many documents is available from the Library’s on-line catalog.
 All on-line government information may be printed, downloaded to disc, or e-mailed.
-Visitors to the Library pay $.10/page to print in black and white and $.25/page to print in color.
+Visitors to the Library wishing to print more than ten pages, are asked for a donation of $.10/page.

 - Government publications on CD-ROM are accessible on two specially marked PCs in the Concourse.
 These computers are wholly dedicated to accessing government information available on CD-ROMs, on the Internet or through direct links from the Library’s on-line catalog.
 The CD-ROMs are stored in the two towers next to the PCs.